Christmas Closure

 "grandparent, brother, sister, uncle or aunt (whether full blood or half blood or by marriage or civil partnership) or step-parent".

-What are the duties of the Local Authority?
+What are the duties of the local authority?

-The duties of the Local Authority will be often be dependent on whether Children’s Services were involved in placing the child.
+The duties of the local authority will be often be dependent on whether Children’s Services were involved in placing the child.

 Children’s Services involvement

-The local authority has specific duties if the child is looked after by the local authority, such as under a care order or under a section 20 agreement.
-If you are a relative or other connected person and a child has been placed with you, children’s services must assess you as a foster carer under Regulation 24 of The Care Planning, Placement and Case Review (England) Regulations 2010.
+The local authority has specific duties if the child is looked after by the local authority, such as under a Care Order or under a Section 20 agreement.
+If you are a relative or other connected person and a child has been placed with you, children's services must assess you as a foster carer under Regulation 24 of The Care Planning, Placement and Case Review (England) Regulations 2010.
 It is possible to assess you as a temporary foster carer and have a child placed with you right away.
 The full assessment must be completed within 16 weeks of the child being placed with you, and it can be extended for an additional 8 weeks under certain conditions.

 We have seen cases where local authorities were actively involved in placing a child in the care of a family member or friend but then considered it an informal, private arrangement.
 This frequently means that carers do not receive adequate financial assistance and support, and the children do not receive the protections and support to which they are entitled as "looked after children."
 When children's services play a significant role in arranging for the child to be fostered, it can generally be argued that they are acting in accordance with their obligations to provide the child with accommodation.